Frequently Asked Questions

 AALL strives to offer exceptional learning opportunities with knowledgeable and skilled presenters.
 AALL and the AMPC reserve the right to make adjustments to any accepted program to ensure the best programs are delivered, from promotion to production.
 To facilitate this, a member of the AMPC will be assigned to each program and will work closely with the coordinators and presenters.

-WHAT IS THE CONTENT AREA TEAMS ROLE OF THE ANNUAL MEETING PROGRAMMING COMMITTEE (AMPC)?
+WHAT IS THE ROLE OF THE CONTENT AREA TEAMS?

-Content Area Team (CAT) members are incorporated into the AMPC, greatly expanding the size of the committee.
-Each team has a team leader, and each team will be responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they are not fulfilled by the proposals AALL receives.
+The AMPC is split into six content area teams, each representing one of AALL’s Body of Knowledge (BoK) Domains.
+Each team has a leader, and each team is responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they are not fulfilled by the proposals AALL receives.
 The AMPC will seek proposals reflecting these topics to ensure that the conference programming lineup is more practical and relevant than ever before.

-WHAT RECOMMENDATIONS DOES THE ANNUAL MEETING PROGRAMMING COMMITTEE (AMPC) HAVE FOR DEVELOPING A GREAT PROPOSAL?
+WHAT RECOMMENDATIONS DOES THE AMPC HAVE FOR DEVELOPING A GREAT PROPOSAL?

 - Set realistic goals and fully develop your proposal.